mikepray/ssg/README.md

 heat resource that builds up and needs to be given away?

-vessels should generate / use station resources and pay docking fees

 getting modules from solving problems

 modules should allow unique solutions to problems